sharvita/Neural-Networks-and-Deep-Learning-Projects/README.md

-Each folder had a project and a PDF with the description.
+Each folder has a project and a PDF with the description.